 Archaeologists have found evidence to suggest that the rocky crag has been occupied since prehistoric times.
 Bamburgh Castle was almost entirely rebuilt 100 years ago though the large Norman keep, built in the 12th century, still remains as a reminder of its medieval past.

-The thickness of its walls, 12 feet in places, gives explanation to its longevity.
+The thickness of its walls, 12 feet in places, in part gives explanation to its longevity.
 The outer castle walls are long and narrow and fronted the North Sea to its north eastern side.
-It consists three wards.
+It consists of three wards.
 The majority of the living quarters, along with the 12th century chapel of Saint Oswald, are to be found within the inner ward.

 Bamburgh retains several small well decorated rooms though the main attraction is surely the magnificent Great Hall which, although rebuilt in Victorian times, retains a medieval air.